korotin/yiiq/README.md

 }
 ```

+As we said above there are three types of jobs in **Yiiq**: simple, scheduled and repeatable.
+For each type job code will be exactly the same.
+Job type depends on method used to schedule this job.

+#### Simple job

-To add a job to queue you may use one of following calls:
+To add a simple job you may use one of following calls.
+This job will be executed as soon as possible and once.

 ```php
 // Add YiiqDummyJob with default arguments to default queue.